pyenv/pyenv/README.md

     $ pyenv local --unset

-_pyenv extension_

-You can specify multiple versions for local Python.
+And also, you can specify multiple versions as local Python.
+Commands within these Python versions are searched by specified order.

+    $ pyenv local 2.7.3 3.2.3
+    $ pyenv local
+    2.7.3
+    3.2.3
+    $ pyenv which python2.7
+    /home/yyuu/.pyenv/versions/2.7.3/bin/python2.7
+    $ pyenv which python3.2
+    /home/yyuu/.pyenv/versions/3.2.3/bin/python3.2
+    $ pyenv which python
+    /home/yyuu/.pyenv/versions/2.7.3/bin/python

 ### <a name="section_3.3"></a> 3.3 pyenv shell